Subscribe To This Site

 A perennial garden typically requires thoughtful construction and careful soil preparation, but it is the vital interaction of animal life that can make or break the health and beauty of your plants.
 Your organic garden depends on a balanced ecosystem, which begins with an educated plant choice; a good garden environment will ensure that the beneficial animals will follow, and a good variety of helpful predators will keep everything growing in harmony.

-Organic pest control tips: copyright Livetogarden 2010
+Organic Pest Control Tips: copyright Livetogarden 2010

 Greenfootsteps Home - for more easy green living ideas